fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 We call init and we write the answer into studyRight.
 We match some university uni and some student alice where credits is greater than min-credits of uni.

+# Match Constraint

+We call init and we write the answer into studyRight.
+We match some university uni and some student alice where credits of alice is greater than min-credits of uni and min-credits of uni is greater than 0.